soedinglab/binning_benchmarking/util/README.md

 	export PATH=${PATH}/$(pwd)
 Require gcc version `>=9.4.0`

-\u2757 If you compile from source under macOS we recommend installing and using `gcc` instead of `clang` as a compiler. `gcc` can be installed with Homebrew.
+❗️If you compile from source under macOS we recommend installing and using `gcc` instead of `clang` as a compiler. `gcc` can be installed with Homebrew.
 Force `cmake` to use `gcc` as a compiler by running:

     CC="$(brew --prefix)/bin/gcc-14"
     CCX="$(brew --prefix)/bin/g++-14"